Foundation

 "Psychohistory" created by 31st century mathematics professor Seldon, is the ability to calculate the probability of certain events happening in the future.
 It is achieved by consideration of all the sources of input that could influence the results in this calculation, and finally arriving to at a probable result.

-Hence, Hari Seldon has already predicted the most likely events to happen in the future, and whenever the time comes when a crisis hits the two Foundations, a time capsuale capsule is opened, and a prerecorded video of Seldon is shown to the people, providing them a solution.
+Hence, Hari Seldon has already predicted the most likely events to happen in the future, and whenever the time comes when a crisis hits the two Foundations, a time capsule is opened, and a prerecorded video of Seldon is shown to the people, providing them a solution.

 During the first three centuries, the Foundation which the book starts from its point of view at has experienced being surrounded by barbarous worlds, hindered by a lack of resources while being attacked by the opposing empire which was still thriving as well as lack of materials.